 Processed Food and Beverages Industry in Hong Kong

-- In 2017, Hong Kong’s total exports of processed food and beverages increased by 13%, reaching HK$68.8 billion.
-Chinese mainland was the largest export market for Hong Kong’s processed food and beverages (accounting for 37% of the total), followed by Taiwan (26%).
+In the first half of 2018, Hong Kong’s total exports of processed food and beverages increased by 19%, reaching HK$37.1 billion.
+Chinese mainland was the largest export market for Hong Kong’s processed food and beverages (accounting for 36% of the total), followed by Taiwan (27%).

 - The food and beverages industry in Hong Kong is largely related to re-export activities.
-In 2017, Hong Kong’s re-exports of food and beverages accounted for more than 90% of Hong Kong’s total exports of food and beverages.
+In the first half of 2018, Hong Kong’s re-exports of food and beverages accounted for more than 90% of Hong Kong’s total exports of food and beverages.

 The processed food and beverages industry in Hong Kong is characterised by its active trading activities.
 Major food importers/traders in Hong Kong include Dah Chong Hong, Four Seas Food Investment, EDO Trading Co, Kampery and Sun Shun Fuk.